maSZiej/GeoMap/README.md

-Python backend and API and front in blazor
+Python backend and API.
+Front in blazor.